hhxhans/beginswiftui/README.md

 <h4 id="Text">Text</h4>

-`Text` is used to display one or more lines of text content with the same effect as `UILabel`, but it is even better.
+`Text` is a view that displays one or more lines of read-only text.

-If you want to create `Text`, just create it with `Text("SwiftUI")`;
-With chained syntax, you can also add multiple attributes to the text, such as fonts, colors, shadows, spacing between top left and right, and so on.

 Example: